Cornellio/puppet-riak1/README.md

 ## Usage

-To create a 5 node cluster and define riak01.domain.local as the root node, you could use this node definition:
+To create a 5 node cluster and make all nodes join `riak01.domain.local`:

+First, provision riak on `riak01.domain.local`.
+Riak must be ready to accept members into the cluster on this system.

+Create a node definition like so:

     node /^riak0[1-5]\.domain\.local$/  {
       class { 'riak': cluster_join_node => 'riak01.domain.local', }